heya/dom/README.md

 # Examples

-We want to create a following simple list:
+We want to create the following simple list:

 ```html
 <ul data-sort="asc">